howtoclient/aws-kops-instalation/setting-up-linux.md

-# Setup tools and environment on windows 10
+# Setup tools and environment on Linux ( ubuntu 18 )
 I didnt go into depth looking for easier ways, Its the same as windows ubuntu app :)

 ## resources: